Origanum 'Kent Beauty'

 Problems

 No serious insect or disease problems.
 Root rot may occur in wet, poorly drained soils.
 Fungal diseases, aphids and spider mites are occasional problems.
-Deer tend to avoid this plant.
+Deer and rabbits tend to avoid this plant.

 Uses